Frequently Asked Questions

 - Instant cover from purchase

-- 24-72 hour replacement or repair once your claim is approved
+- We aim for 24-72 hour replacement or repair once your claim is approved

 - Hassle-Free Claims

 - Low excess from just £50 when validated with our anti-fraud technology.
 If not validated then excess is £150

 - Insure mobiles up to 3 years old